bowman2001/perplexdoc/content/doc/attribute/_index.md

 tags: [Attribute]
 ---

-Hugo attributes are the key to style variations and other improvements.
+Markdown attributes are the key to style variations and other improvements of the rendered result.
 Perplex offers many of them.
 {.p-first} <!--more-->

+Attributes are an extension of the Markdown syntax which implemented by [Goldmark](https://github.com/yuin/goldmark) and many other but not all Markdown render engines.